ballerina-platform/ballerina-lang/stdlib/messaging/rabbitmq/src/main/ballerina/src/rabbitmq/Module.md

 - a durable auto-delete exchange of the type `rabbitmq:DIRECT_EXCHANGE`
 - a non-durable, exclusive auto-delete queue with an auto-generated name

-Next, the above function calls bind the queue to the exchange with the given routing key.
+Next, the above function is called to bind the queue to the exchange with the given routing key.

 ```ballerina
    rabbitmq:Error? exchangeResult = newChannel->exchangeDeclare({ exchangeName: "MyExchange",